Home » crafts » Fall crafts » DIY Spray Paint Gold Leaf Wreath

 Great Fall display woth gold leaf wreath

-This wreath is prefect if you prefer a more neutral autumn and Thanksgiving style for your decor.
+This DIY Spray Paint Gold Leaf Wreath is prefect if you prefer a more neutral autumn and Thanksgiving style for your decor.
 It could grace the front door to greet your guests, but would also look great indoors in a fall vignette or above a mantel.

 Here are some other posts you may enjoy: